October 18

 George D. Hay launched the WSM Barn Dance on Nashville radio, eventually rebranding the broadcast as the Grand Ole Opry.
 This weekly showcase transformed country music from a regional folk tradition into a massive commercial industry, establishing Nashville as the permanent epicenter of American roots music production and performance.

-The Privy Council in London overruled Canada's Supreme Court and declared women were "persons" under Canadian law.
+The Judicial Committee of the Privy Council in London overruled Canada's Supreme Court and declared that women were l…

 Hitler announced a Four Year Plan to make Germany self-sufficient in food and raw materials by 1940.